-- Social engineering attacks and phishing attempts are still increasing and they remain instrumental often in combination with malware, with a shift from consumers, retailers, SMEs to company executives, employees (through "CEO fraud"), payment service providers (PSPs) and payment infrastructures and more frequently leading to authorised push payments (APP) fraud.
+- Social engineering attacks and phishing attempts are still increasing, and they remain instrumental often in combination with malware, with a shift from consumers, retailers, SMEs to company executives, employees (through "CEO fraud"), payment service providers (PSPs) and payment infrastructures and more frequently leading to authorised push payments (APP) fraud.
 These techniques have greatly evolved over the last years as the targets are users rather than technology. - Awareness campaigns are still very important countermeasures against social engineering, and these campaigns should be coordinated, involving also public administrations.
 They should target individual and corporate customers, as well as employees.
 Service providers can implement techniques helping customers to verify that websites and emails are genuine and can provide customers with authenticators which do not expose sensitive information.
-The service providers can also implement protection mechanisms in their email infrastructure and take benefit from specialised services for closing down phishing websites. - Malware existing in various forms remains a major threat, in particular ransomware has been on the rise during the past year, requiring new mitigating measures. - Measures against malware include proper maintenance of own devices by the customers, including mobile devices (regularly update the operating system, use only needed software, install and activate anti-virus and anti-malware tools, enable secure access, etc).
+The service providers can also implement protection mechanisms in their email infrastructure and take benefit from specialised services for closing down phishing websites. - Malware existing in various forms remains a major threat, in particular ransomware has been on the rise during the past year, requiring new mitigating measures.

+- Measures against malware include proper maintenance of own devices by the customers, including mobile devices (regularly update the operating system, use only needed software, install and activate anti-virus and anti-malware tools, enable secure access, etc).
 Service providers' customer relations departments should inform their customers about these measures, and IT departments should implement adequate protection and control functions in their applications.
-Specific control and mitigation measures should also concern the usage of Cloud services by the PSPs.

-- One of the most sophisticated and lucrative types of payment fraud now and for the future seems to be Advanced Persistent Threat (APT).
+Specific control and mitigation measures should also concern the usage of Cloud services by the PSPs. - One of the most sophisticated and lucrative types of payment fraud now and for the future seems to be Advanced Persistent Threat (APT).
 It must be considered as a potential high risk not only for payment infrastructures but also for all network related payment ecosystems. - Measures against APTs should start with security defense-in-depth strategy and architecture but must go beyond and include advanced security data analytics, technologies of early detection with real-time reporting and visualisation.
-Mechanisms to recognise APTs signs and patterns can also be effective. - The number of (D)DoS attacks does no longer increase but they are still frequently targeting the financial sector.
-There is a continuation of botnets and because of the high volume of infected consumer devices (e.g. PCs, mobile devices, etc.) severe threats remain. - Against DDoS attacks, PSPs can set up a dynamic security control framework, implement services to filter fraudulent traffic and mitigating measures against application level attacks.
+Mechanisms to recognise APTs signs and patterns can also be effective. - The number of DDoS attacks has increases and they are still frequently targeting the financial sector.
+There is a continuation of botnets and because of the high volume of infected consumer devices (e.g. PCs, mobile devices, etc.) severe threats remain.
+Extortion or ransom DDoS (RDDoS) attacks started to become a new threat. - Against DDoS attacks, PSPs can set up a dynamic security control framework, implement services to filter fraudulent traffic and mitigating measures against application-level attacks.
 Testing the DDoS measures is also important, and this can include simulated attacks. - Botnets can act as a force multiplier for malicious activity, including DDoS, using compromised systems from computers to IoT devices.
-Botnets are also a preferred means to mine crypto-currency drawing on the victim's system computing power and electricity. - For combating botnet threats various technical countermeasures can be adopted but regulatory and social countermeasures such as cybercrime dedicated laws, user awareness and enhanced cooperation, are also important. - A fraudulent payment transaction is often followed by the use of a monetisation channel such as an immediate cash withdrawal, a purchase with no trace, a money transfer or a transfer to another account ("money mulling"). - Raising awareness among customers, identification of "mules" combined with monitoring and stopping measures should be adopted as mitigation actions.
+Botnets are also a preferred means to mine crypto-currency drawing on the victim's system computing power and electricity. - For combating botnet threats various technical countermeasures can be adopted but regulatory and social countermeasures such as cybercrime dedicated laws, user awareness and enhanced cooperation, are also important. - Third-party vendors are more and more critical for PSPs and they can introduce new risks.
+Therefore, the management of relations with suppliers is of crucial importance in banking and financial legislation in order to prevent consequences such as data breaches, financial losses, and operational failures. - A fraudulent payment transaction is often followed by the use of a monetisation channel such as an immediate cash withdrawal, a purchase with no trace, a money transfer or a transfer to another account ("money mulling"). - Raising awareness among customers, identification of "mules" combined with monitoring and stopping measures should be adopted as mitigation actions.